HOW DO I GET STARTED?

 WHAT ARE THE GENDER PAY GAP REGULATIONS THAT CAME INTO FORCE IN APRIL 2017?

+These are new UK Regulations on pay transparency.
 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 came into force in April 2017, and requires all private-sector and voluntary sector employers with 250 or more employees to publish data on their gender pay gap.
 Broadly similar rules apply in the public sector under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.

 The Regulations require private and voluntary-sector employers with 250 or more employees to publish details of their gender pay gap as it is in the pay period in which 5 April falls in each year from 2017 onwards.